rimsharizv/SimplePy-Interpreter/README.md

 7. executeStmt: Executes the statement denoted by the program counter (PC) in the program array, consuming and executing the tokens.

 ## Copyright and Plagiarism Notice
 All content in this repository, including code, documentation, and other materials, is the property of Rimsha Rizvi.
-This work is submitted for CS 251 - Data Structures at University of Illinois at Chicago.
+This work is submitted for CS 141 - Program Design II at University of Illinois at Chicago.
 Plagiarism is a serious offense and is strictly prohibited.
 You may not use, copy, or submit this work as your own.
 Any instances of plagiarism or unauthorized use will be reported to the relevant academic or professional authorities.
 If you would like to use this work for educational or other non-commercial purposes, please contact the author for permission.